 So how to choose?

 Again, do not let price be your guide!
 I have actually lost a home inspection over $5.00!!
 Seriously!
 No offense, but that is absolutely ridiculous.
 You are not buying a gallon of milk, you are placing your trust in someone to inspect your home!
 You need to do your homework.
 When you are choosing an inspector based solely off of the inspection price, in most cases the old adage holds true…you get what you pay for.
 Looking for and obtaining the cheapest home inspection you can find will only leave you disappointed and most likely in more debt!

-How do home inspectors charge?
 Many of the larger franchise inspection companies charge enormous fees to cover the cost of their offices, marketing to realtors (which is a conflict of interest), their vehicles and staff.
-On the flip side many of the smaller independent home inspectors charge too little because they are either too inexperienced or they are in direct competition with the larger companies and are trying to gain an edge.
+On the flip side, many of the smaller independent home inspectors charge too little because they are either too inexperienced or they are in direct competition with the larger companies and are trying to gain an edge.

 The following questions (in order) can be used as a useful guide in what you really should be asking a home inspector before making your selection.

 3) How long is your report, what is covered and what is not?
 Ask for a sample copy of an actual inspection report so you can see for yourself what it looks like and what kinds of things the inspector is calling out.
 You will be VERY surprised once you do this and I assure you, it will make your decision a much easier one.
 Many of todays home inspection reports simply do not make the grade when it comes to describing in detail the overall condition of the ENTIRE home.
 Most inspection reports are about 15 pages long.
-Approximately 3-4 of those pages are filled with disclaimers and useless information to the home buyer.
-That leaves you with maybe 10-11 pages of information, and to be perfectly honest, that is just not enough to describe an entire home.
+Approximately 3-6 of those pages are filled with disclaimers and useless information to the home buyer.
+That leaves you with maybe 10-11 pages (if you are lucky) of information, and to be perfectly honest, that is just not enough to describe an entire home.
 A good home inspection report should be AT LEAST 30 pages long and preferably larger.

 4) Are you in good standing with the Better Business Bureau and/or any other performance based associations such as Angie’s List or Yelp?
 While this also is no guarantee, it seriously limits your chance of getting ripped off by someone who is not looking out for your best interest.
 You can easily verify their answer by visiting the appropriate websites and search for the company by name.